MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementDirectoryRoleDefinition.md

 Required: False
 Position: Named
-Default value: False
+Default value: None
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -IsEnabled
-Flag indicating if the role is enabled for assignment.
+Flag indicating whether the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.